splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 ## Top-up Plans

  These plans are used when monthly data CAP's are reached and the customer wishes to extend their services.
-Customers pay for Top Up's in order to regain access according to the data limits of the Top up plan.
+Customers pay for Top-Ups in order to regain access according to the data limits of the Top up plan.

  Top-up plans are beneficial to you as a an ISP as this creates an additional source of income with existing customers using a capped service.